lauraxinli84/finetune_vs_prompt_gen_ai_f25_proj_present/README.md

 ### 7.2 What This Reveals

+**About in-context learning**: Small models (Gemma-2-2B-IT) show limited in-context learning capacity.
+While 5-shot prompting helps, gains are modest (6-10%) compared to fine-tuning (14-18%).
+This stands in contrast to large models (>100B params) where few-shot prompting could match fine-tuning performance.

 **About model adaptation**: The success of low-rank fine-tuning (r=8) suggests that task-specific knowledge occupies a low-dimensional subspace within the model's representation space.
 Pre-trained models already contain the necessary features—adaptation merely amplifies the relevant ones.

-**About in-context learning**: Small models (Gemma-2-2B-IT) show limited in-context learning capacity.
-While 5-shot prompting helps, gains are modest (6-10%) compared to fine-tuning (14-18%).
-This stands in contrast to large models (>100B params) where few-shot prompting approaches fine-tuning performance.

 **About cross-domain transfer**: The 6.9% accuracy drop from Yelp to Amazon (67.3% → 60.4%) is surprisingly small, indicating that sentiment classification is fundamentally domain-agnostic at the linguistic level, even though review content differs substantially.